robojones/z1/README.md

 ## Features
 The focus of z1 is on simplicity.
-Therefore it uses the __existing package.json__ of your project and allows you to start your app by simply typing `z1 start` in the project folder. z1 also comes with a __graceful restart__ functionality which allows you to restart your cluster without rejecting any request.
+Therefore it uses the __existing package.json__ of your project and allows you to start your app by typing `z1 start` in the project folder. z1 also comes with a __graceful restart__ functionality which allows you to restart your cluster without rejecting any request.

 ## Setup